mkandemirr/G4DCP/README.md

 ```

 ## The package structure:
-_g4dcp/g4dcp_: This directory includes two class templates that are used to generate builder classes for G4Material, G4LogicalVolume and G4VPhysicalVolume.
+_g4dcp/g4dcp_: This directory includes two class templates that are used to generate builder classes related to geometry such as G4Material, G4LogicalVolume, G4VPhysicalVolume, G4OpticalSurface and so on.

-_g4dcp/example_: This directory contains a sample Geant4 application that shows how to create a detector using G4DCP.
+_g4dcp/example_: This directory contains a sample Geant4 application that shows how to construct a detector using G4DCP.

 ## Tested on